lhartfiel/fixednavbar/readme.md

 	`<p class=navText>This is the text that will drop down from your navigation bar</p>`

 ###ADD IDs to Your HTML
 You will need to add an id attribute to each of your navigation links.
 The name of the id is not important, but you will need to add one on each link.
+An example is provided below.

 	`<li id="home">Home</li>`